omarmk1232/Server-World/DHCP/dnsmasq/README.md

 the dhcp server acknoldges the hosts reqests and reserves this ip for it.

 >[!note]
 > dhcp uses UDP to communicate ports 67 & 68.
+> dhcp sends other info with the ip to the host like dns,gateway,ntp these are called [options](https://blog.abysm.org/2020/06/human-readable-dhcp-options-for-dnsmasq/)